MohammAAA/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   5. Test error
      - Calculate `degree of overfitting to dev set = test error - dev error`
      - Is the difference is big (positive) then maybe you need to find a bigger dev set (dev set and test set come from the same distribution, so the only way for there to be a huge gap here, for it to do much better on the dev set than the test set, is if you somehow managed to overfit the dev set).
+- In particular, training on data that comes from different distribution than the dev/test set can get you more data and really help your learning algorithm's performance.
+But rather than having just the bias and variance problems, we now have new potential problem of data mismatch.
 - Unfortunately, there aren't many systematic ways to deal with data mismatch.
 There are some things to try about this in the next section.

 ### Addressing data mismatch

 - There aren't completely systematic solutions to this, but there some things you could try.
-1. Carry out manual error analysis to try to understand the difference between training and dev/test sets.
+1. Carry out manual error analysis to try to understand the difference between training and dev/test sets. --> y3ny masalan andrew sha3'al 3ala rear-view mirror assistant w lamma 3ml el step dy ektshf en el dev/test sets feeha noise mn el cars elly 7awalen el user aw el road noise.
-2. Make training data more similar, or collect more data similar to dev/test sets.
+2. Make training data more similar, or collect more data similar to dev/test sets. --> b3d ma 3rf en feeh moshkela f el difference bet. data hybd2 y3ml synthetic noise w y7ottaha f el training set examples 3shan el training data tb2a shabah el dev/test.
 - If your goal is to make the training data more similar to your dev set one of the techniques you can use **Artificial data synthesis** that can help you make more training data.
     - Combine some of your training data with something that can convert it to the dev/test set distribution.
       - Examples:
         1. Combine normal audio with car noise to get audio with car noise example.
         2. Generate cars using 3D graphics in a car classification example.
-    - Be cautious and bear in mind whether or not you might be accidentally simulating data only from a tiny subset of the space of all possible examples because your NN might overfit these generated data (like particular car noise or a particular design of 3D graphics cars).
+    - Be cautious and bear in mind whether or not you might be accidentally simulating data only from a tiny subset of the space of all possible examples because your NN might overfit these generated data (like particular car noise or a particular design of 3D graphics cars). --> lamma andrew kan m3ah 10,000 hours of speech data w just 1 hour of car noise .. lw hwa 3ml repeat for this 1 hour 10000 times yb2a momken awy y7sl overfit ll model ( br3'm en ana k human hb2a satisfied gdn b el 1 hour dy) w da l2n ana kda b3ml simulation l kol el 10000 hours dol b just 1 hour, y3ny ka2enny wa5ed 7aga so3'yara awy mn domain kbeer

 ### Transfer learning